AshfaqHassan/AshfaqHassan/README.md

 - 👋 Hi, I’m @AshfaqHassan.
-I have learn Photoshop, Illustrator, Php, Javascript, CSS and WordPress.
+I have learnt Photoshop, Illustrator, Php, Javascript, CSS and WordPress.
 - 👀 I’m interested to learn and practice to become profeciant in web developement.
 - 🌱 I’m currently working as a freelancer.
 - 📫 You can find me on whatsapp +923073325488